Swansea Harriers Athletics Club: History

+In 1981 the club represented Wales in the European Cup for Champion Cross Country Clubs, following their 1980 success when they became Welsh champions.

+The Harriers were voted "UK Athletics Club of the Year in 2009" and in 2012 celebrated its 50th anniversary during the London Olympic Year.

 Competitions

 In track and field the Club competes in the British Athletics League and the UK Women's Athletic League and the Welsh Senior League.
 Junior athletes compete in the Welsh Junior League, the National Young Athletes League and the National Junior League as well as regional and national championships.

 In Cross Country all age groups take part in the Gwent Cross Country League and regional and national championships while senior athletes also take part in the West Glamorgan Cross Country League.

 In Road Running the Club takes part in the National 12 Stage (Men) and 6 Stage (Women) Road Relays in Sutton Park, Birmingham as well as the 6/4 Stage Relays in October.
 Athletes take part in road races across the UK, as well as national and regional championships and the London Marathon.
 The Club also enters a masters team in the annual Welsh Castles Road Relay held annually in June.